If you're looking for specific benefits sites, see the benefits links page.

 Optionally, customize the email message.
 Suggested message content: "Hello, can you please complete section 4 of my Public Service Loan Forgiveness (PSLF) application and add your digital signature?
 Thanks!".

 Click "Next" at the bottom right corner of the screen.

 On the next page, a "Manage PDF form field data" pop-up form will appear.
-Select the "Assign to:" option and then select the name of your Workforce Relations HR Specialist from the drop-down menu.
+Select the "Assign to:" option and then select the name of our , external,TTS-only, PSLF point of contact from the drop-down menu.
 Then click the "Confirm" button in the pop-up.

 Scroll to Section 4 of the document and drag the "Signature" field option from the left sidebar next to the line that says "Authorized Official's Signature".

 Click the "Send" button at the bottom right corner of the screen to send your document for signing.